A few words about appraisal standards and ethics for personal property appraisers

 Before you select an appraiser, ask some questions

 - Does the personal property appraiser have formal training as an appraiser and at least two years in the industry, or do they have accreditation from an appraising organization?
 The IRS requires one of these options to be an IRS qualified appraiser.

-- Does the personal property appraiser have USPAP Certification?
+- Does the personal property appraiser have recent USPAP training?
 The Uniform Standards of Professional Appraisal Practice (USPAP), set guidelines for how an appraisal is researched and written.
 Real estate appraisers are required to be USPAP certified.
 A competent personal property appraiser should have 15 hours of USPAP training, with updates established by their respective appraising organizations.
 USPAP is undated every two years.
 Personal property appraisers should keep current with changes in both their industry and USPAP.

 - Is the appraiser recognized as an appraiser by their appraising organization?
 Membership in an appraising organization is not enough since they all offer different memberships levels.
 Some appraisers will list themselves as "Candidate Members" which simply means they have paid their dues, but never qualified as an appraiser with that organization.
 If you are in doubt, call the organization or email them to find out their status and what it means.
 Unfortunately, many people in our industry count on the fact that people will believe what they read on a web site.
 If you visit the Credentials page of this web site, you will find links to nearly every reference listed to assist you in determining the honesty and integrity with which Ms. Cinamon's credentials are represented.